ITV Sport Channel

 ITV Sport Channel was a short-lived sport television channel that was owned by Carlton Communications and Granada plc.
-It was launched on 11 August 2001 and closed on 12 May 2002, precipitating ITV Digital's collapse over a month later.
+It was launched on 11 August 2001 and closed on 12 May 2002, precipitating ITV Digital's collapse a month later.

 The channel was mostly devoted to football, but also included other sports, and it had two sister channels - ITV Sport Plus and ITV Sport Select.

 Matt Smith, Tony Dorigo, Russell Osman, Bob Wilson, John Hendrie, Garry Nelson, Guy Havord, Guy Mowbray, Peter Drury, Jon Champion, David Fairclough, Paul Walsh, Jim Beglin, Simon Hill, Peter Stevenson, Carrie Frais, Lisa Rogers and Dave Beckett presented and commentated for the channel.

 History

 Champions Channel/ONsport

 In February 1999, ONdigital announced that it had secured a four-year exclusive deal to screen every match from the UEFA Champions League, supplementing ITV's existing coverage of the competition. and at the end of September 1999, two channels were launched to show the games, entitled Champions on 28 and Champions on 99, with the numbers at the end reflecting the channel numbers they were broadcast on.
 Champions on 99 aired full time on its own transponder but Champions on 28 timeshared with Carlton Cinema and only aired on Tuesday evenings to allow for a second Champions League match to be shown.
 Eventually, Champions on 28 was moved to Channel 98 to be next to its sister channel, and was rebranded as Champions on 98, and the broadcasting capacities for both networks were swapped over.

 As 2000 rolled by, the channels were rebranded as ONsport 1 and ONsport 2, after ONdigital had purchased rights to ATP Masters Series tennis.